HappyTreesDev/assessment/README.md

 - application performance
 - commit frequency and consistency
 - simplicity and flexibility
-- testability and text coverage
+- testability and test coverage

 ---